global-mesh-labs/Mesh_Gateway/Mesh_App.md

-3. If you already have a version of the [Signal App](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms) installed, uninstall it.
-4. Install the Mesh App from the Google Play store [link](https://play.google.com/store/apps/details?id=org.globalmeshlabs.securesms&ah=2R5i8WWShy43on1mwjZA5-tqoC0).
+3. Install the Mesh App from the Google Play store [link](https://play.google.com/store/apps/details?id=org.globalmeshlabs.securesms&ah=2R5i8WWShy43on1mwjZA5-tqoC0).

 ![alt_text](images/image2.png "image_tooltip")

+## How to create the DIY SMS Gateway

+Follow the steps described in the [DIY Gateway Instructions](https://github.com/global-mesh-labs/Mesh_Gateway/blob/main/DIY-Instructions.md)

 ## How to use the GML Mesh App: